kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Your creativity will find lots of situations where you can ease your workload.
 One more tip: for the task of recording clipboard snippets I also used a number of other tools, but the Clipboard Manager [CopyQ](https://hluk.github.io/CopyQ/) is excellent.

-I have defined `F1` as the hotkey to the clipboard list and defined a 2nd tab which copies all images, to keep both parts apart.
+I have defined `F1` as the hotkey to the clipboard list and defined a second tab which copies all images, to keep both parts apart.
 Also I have enlarged the available space as much as possible.
 I can afford this and don't want to lose anything I have copied for some reason.
 This tool is very fast and has a very efficient search engine.
 Highly recommended as well.

 Speech recognition -- digression
 ----------